section-engineering-education/engineering-education/articles/performance-optimization-techniques-for-node-js/index.md

 Node.js monitoring frameworks include [Hapi](https://github.com/hapijs/hapi), [Restify](http://restify.com/), [Derby](https://derbyjs.com/), [Express](https://expressjs.com/), [Koa](https://koajs.com/) and [Mocha](https://mochajs.org/).

-### Keeping your code small and light and compact
+### Keeping your code light and compact
 When developing mobile apps, make sure you apply the concept of making your codebase small and compact for both the client code and server code.
 This will reduce latency and increase speed for load times.

-When it comes to making your code light, a single page web app is a great to consider.
-For example, assume your web app has a page with six JavaScript files when this page is accessed on the browser that means a browser will make six HTTP requests to fetch all your files.
+When it comes to making your code light, a single page web app is a great choice to consider.
+For example, let's assume your web app has a page with six JavaScript files when this page is accessed on the browser, that browser will make six HTTP requests to fetch all your files.
 This will create a block and wait scenario.
 This is a good example of when you could minimize and link your multiple files into one to avoid scenarios like this.

 Node.js has a lot of open source libraries and modules.
-During the development stage, you need to ask yourself why use this framework and not another, you need to find out if a framework is worth using or if there are other simple ways to write your code.
+During the development stage, you need to ask yourself why are you using this framework over another, you need to find out if a framework is worth using or if there are other simple ways to write your code.

 The point is, when you consider using a framework it should be well worth it.
-However, this does not mean choosing frameworks is bad, Frameworks are great, and they are scalable and have undisputed benefits.
+However, this does not mean choosing frameworks is bad, frameworks are great, they are scalable and have undisputed benefits.
 Consider using a framework only if it will simply your code.

-When dealing with date objects, it would be advisable to use a library [like Moment](https://momentjs.com/docs/#/use-it/) instead of using the native JavaScript date object.
+When dealing with date objects, it would be advisable to use a library like [Moment](https://momentjs.com/docs/#/use-it/) instead of using the native JavaScript date object.
 Not because JavaScript date objects are bad in any way, but you will need to add a lot of code setups just to set up and display a simple date format.

 For example: